anderson-joyle/DAXDUTIL/Exams/AX7/MB6_892-Distribution_and_Trade.md

 # 	MB6-892 - Microsoft Dynamics AX Distribution and Trade

 This document is meant to help any AX developer to prepare himself to take [MB6-892] (https://www.microsoft.com/en-us/learning/exam-mb6-892.aspx).

 Feel free to contribute in any matter to improve this document.
+If you have a git account, just send a pull request.
+Otherwise, send your comments via [anderson@joyle.com] (mailto:anderson@joyle.com).

 ##Set up and maintain master data for the supply chain and distribution and trade (30–35%)
 * Manage customer relationships